GabrielRF/RastreioBot/README.md

 ## Setup

-First, create a virtual environment for your project:
+First, create a virtual environment for your project (so it don't mixup with your other libraries versions):

 ```
 python3 -m venv rastreiobotenv